 Treating obesity or how to lose weight the healthy way

 Every intervention in macronutrient ratio reflects on at least another one.
 Luckily, human body maintains a high function with different ratios so moderate changes have no effect on health.
 The problem ensues with drastic „all or nothing“ principles humans tend to utilize.
-This tends to be the case with many nutrition concepts coming from authors of alternative books on diet and cooking, which unnecessarily demonize certain foods and glorify some others.
-This averts the attention from the things that really do make a difference, like maintaining healthy body mass (calorie balance), diet rich in fruits, vegetables, and an adequate fiber intake.
-Books with these simple advice wouldn't sell well, because they are too simple and this doesn't make a sale.
-Sensationalist things like reducing carbs from your diet sell books.
+This is the case with many nutrition concepts coming from authors of alternative books on diet and cooking, which unnecessarily demonize certain foods and glorify others.
+This averts the attention from the things that really do make a difference, like maintaining healthy body weight (calorie balance), a diet rich in fruits, vegetables, and an adequate fiber intake.
+Books with these advices wouldn't sell well, because they are too simple and this doesn't make a sale.
+Sensationalist messages sell books.

 Is there an ideal ratio between carbs and fats that can enhance weight loss other than the calorie deficit itself?
 No.

 In theory, more carbohydrate will result in more glycogen stored, which could make a person feel more energized, thus more active, spending a few extra calories.
 But that doesn't mean that weight loss will be greater than the calorie deficit – just that the deficit will be bigger.
 Don't be fooled by the initial weight loss in low-carb diets (1-2 kg), that's the consequence of lowering the levels of glycogen and the water it retains.
 This difference disappears in a short period of time, so this type of diet becomes boring after a while due to its limiting nature.
 With time, people stick to it less and less, so the calorie deficit along with weight loss disappear.
 Based on individual preferences, one can choose a diet with more carboydrates or fats as long as this does not compromise the intake of all essential nutrients.

 You feel tricked because this article brought no secret pill. to lose weight without making an effort?